Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 \subsubsection{Sherrington-Kirkpatrick and Two-Pattern Gaussian Hopfield Models}

-The Sherrington-Kirkpatrick (SK) model, the prototypical spin glass model, is NP-hard, yet its quantum transverse field Ising model version \cite{PhysRevB.39.11828} exhibits a second order phase transition separating the paramagnetic phase from the spin glass phase \cite{Miller:1993,Ye:1993}.
-The model is defined via the final Hamiltonian \beq H_1 = \sum_{i_1<i_2} J_{i_1i_2} \sigma_{i_1}^z \sigma_{i_2}^z \eeq where the couplings $J_{i_1i_2}$ are zero-mean, i.i.d. random variables (e.g., Gaussian, or bimodal, i.e., $J_{i_1i_2}=\pm 1$) and every spin is coupled to every other spin.
+The Sherrington-Kirkpatrick (SK) model, the prototypical spin glass model, is NP-hard, yet its quantum transverse field Ising model version \cite{Ishii:1985,Usadel:1986,PhysRevB.39.11828,Das:2005aa} exhibits a second order phase transition separating the paramagnetic phase from the spin glass phase \cite{Miller:1993,Ye:1993}.
+The model is defined via the final Hamiltonian \beq H_1 = \sum_{i_1<i_2} J_{i_1i_2} \sigma_{i_1}^z \sigma_{i_2}^z \eeq where the couplings $J_{i_1i_2}$ are zero-mean, independent and identically distributed random variables (e.g., Gaussian, or bimodal, i.e., $J_{i_1i_2}=\pm 1$) and every spin is coupled to every other spin.
 The adiabatic computation proceeds via \beq H(t) = H_1 - \Gamma(t) \sum_{i=1}^n \sigma_i^x\ , \eeq where $\Gamma$ is adiabatically reduced to zero.

 The polynomial closing of the gap at this phase transition appears promising for AQC.
 However, a spin glass is dominated by a rough free energy landscape with many local minima forming bottlenecks for classical heuristic local-search algorithms \cite{Parisi:book,Nishimori-book}.